 Deciding on what punishment fits the crime is an incredibly complicated task.
 In order to simplify the legal process and to ensure fairness, fixed penalties for each crime have to be agreed on.
 However, there are certain circumstances when an individual’s background must be considered when deciding on the punishment.
 In my opinion, this is the only way that a legal system can operate fairly, and I will outline my reasons below.

 There is no doubt that having fixed punishments for each type of crime brings a number of benefits.
 Firstly, it allows criminals to be treated fairly and ensures that no one will be discriminated against.
 Fixed penalties are entirely objective and have been carefully regulated over many years and by a number of legal experts.
 Furthermore, a fixed punishment can act as a deterrent, discouraging would-be offenders from committing crimes and leading to a safer society.

-However reasonable this all seems, there are cases when ‘the law is an ass’ because it does not allow for human frailties.
+However reasonable this all seems, there are cases when the decision-makers should show compassion and consider extenuating circumstances.
 Many criminals are people who have not been given the best chances in life.
 There may be cases when people are forced into criminal activity because of poverty, lack of education or simply for being young and vulnerable.
 Punishing such people harshly will only have negative consequences, for example, if a homeless person is made to pay a fine for stealing, it will push him further into poverty or even more serious crimes.
 In such cases, the judge has to show leniency and to consider how the punishment will affect the criminal and society in the long-term.

 In conclusion, although it is hard to argue against the fairness of a system which has fixed penalties for every crime, I firmly believe that considering the reasons why people commit crimes and punishing them accordingly will ultimately lead to a fairer, safer and more caring society.